Pkasu06/learn-react/Learnings.md

     4. `<Link />, <NavLink />` usage.
 Got to know about some features of `<NavLink />`
     #### TODO
     - [ ] Need to learn more about React Router through documentation

+11. ### Context API:
+    1. Learnt why context API is required --> To avoid prop chaining.
+Context API provides a central context like a global variable, where any component can read or update the data instead of prop chaining.
+    2. Other alternatives of Context AOI --> Redux: Redux Tool Kit (RTK), react-redux; Zustand are the popular ones.

+12. ### 08minContext:
+    1.
+    2.